flow-project/flow/.github/ISSUE_TEMPLATE/bug.md

 <!-- DELETE THIS SECTION IF NOT APPLICABLE -->
 File in which the bug occurred: `file.py`

-Exact command that you did run that caused the bug:
+The exact command that you did run that caused the bug:
 `command`

 ## Output Log